 Impact Category Definition Negligible (1) Minor (2) Moderate (3) Major (4) Extensive (5) Severe (6) Extreme (7) Quality of Service (Cost, Quality, Complaints) Measure of impact of a risk event on trust in company and company brand.
 Typically measured by cost, power quality, and customer complaints.
-Little to no effects on cost, power quality or customer complaints Cost: Meter failure at a small business Power Quality: Custo mers exposed to power factor or RF issues Complaints / Customer Service: Release of inaccurate information to public Cost: Moderate planning and/or construction cost overruns Power Quality: Customers experiencing excessive flicker Complaints / Customer Service: Informal customer complaints Cost: Shutdown of a major commercial customer Quality: Customers affected by BVES noise Complaints / Customer Service: Increase in customer complaints to SR management Cost: Poor project decision- making that creates a stran ded asset Power Quality: Customers experiencing excessive numbers of momentary Complaints / Coustomer Service: Increase in formal customer complaints to regulators Cost: Unhedged for a one-year period Power Quality: Disruptive harmonics issues Complaints / Customer Service: Damage to trust/reputation requiring some outreach to state/local political officials.
-Cost: Unhedged during a major price spike Power Quality: Voltage outside (e.g., voltage excursion outside IEEE, STD) Complaints / Customer Service: Loss of trust/reputation requiring sustained outreach to state and/or local political Safety Degree to which a risk event leads to injury to a person (employee, contractor, or public).
+Little to no effects on cost, power quality or customer complaints Cost: Meter failure at a small business Power Quality: Customers exposed to power factor or RFI issues Complaints / Customer Service: Release of inaccurate information to public Cost: Moderate planning and/or construction cost overruns Power Quality: Customers experiencing excessive flicker Complaints / Customer Service: Increase in informal customer complaints Cost: Shutdown of a major commercial customer Power Quality: Customers affected by BVES noise Complaints / Customer Service: Increase in custo mer complaints to SR management Cost: Poor project decision-making that creates a stranded asset Power Quality: Customers experiencing excessive numbers of momentary Complaints / Customer Service: Increase in formal customer complaints to regulators Cost: Unhedged for a one-year period Power Quality: Disruptive harmonics issues Complaints / Customer Service: Damage to trust/reputation requiring some outreach to state/local political officials.
+Cost: Unhedged during a major price spike Power Quality: Voltage outside of national code (e.g., voltage excursion outside IEEE, STD) Complaints / Customer Service: Loss of trust/reputation requiring sustained outreach to state and/orlocal political officials Safety Degree to which a risk event leads to injury to a person (employee, contractor, or public).
 Typically measured by event severity (workforce or public).
 Common measure is OSHA recordable.
-Unplanned event that did not result in injury, ilhess, or damage but had the potential to do so (aka Near Miss) OSHA recordable Public injury requiring first aid/medical care Lost time accident Public injury requiring hospitalization Long term disability Life Altering Injory (A life-altering Injory is one that results in permanent or long-term Impairment of an internal organ, body function, or body part.
-Examples Include, but are not limited to significant head injories, spinal cord injuries, amputations, or broken or fractured bones.)
+Unplanned event that did not result in injury, illness, or damage but had the potential to do so (aka Near Miss) OSHA recordable Public injury requiring first aid/medical care Lost time accident Public injury requiring hospitalization Long term disability Life Altering Injury (A life-altering injury is one that results in permanent or long-term impairment of an internal organ, body function, or body part.
+Examples include, but are not limited to significant head injuries, paralysis, amputations, or broken or fractured bones.)
 Single fatality (public, employees, or contractors) Multiple fatalities (public, employees, or contractors) Environmental Degree to which a risk event negatively affects people, natural resources, or species.
 Can be measured by duration, hazard level, location, and size of event.
-Event resulting in negligible but no long- term damage to the environ ment (e.g., small oil leak contacting ground but no containment required.)
+Event resulting in negligible but no long-term damage to the environment (e.g., small oil leak contacting ground but no containment required.)
 Event that can be contained in a small area (e.g., oil leak in substation requiring active containment).
 Event that is quickly correctable (e.g., small confined fire that can be extinguished by BVES.
 Improper hazardous waste disposal that is not reportable (e.g., minor event like putting a paint can in wrong bin).
 Excessive power plant emissions that is reportable OR improper hazardous waste disposal that is reportable Events with potential for medium-term impact and/or require outside resources for support (e.g., large leak or emissions release with long-term impact requiring support services.)
 Events with potential for long-term impact requiring outside resources for support (e.g., wildfire caused by BVES in a large area requiring public response.)
 Event could also have an impact on wildlife.
-Events with potential long- term impact requiring outside support substantial damage to a protected area or species (e.g. large oil spill into navigable waters).
+Events with potential long-term impact requiring outside support and resulting in substantial damage to a protected a rea or species (e.g., large oil spill into navigable waters).